What is SEUCK?

 - Maximum of 3 entries allowed in the competition, as always.

-Old unreleased SEUCK games of your own are accepted. - As long as the
+SEUCK games of your own are accepted.
+Providing that the game hasn't

-enrty has not been released on the internet before the compo.
+been publicly released before the game enters the compo.

 Optional presentation: Using SEUCK's front end and character set - New

-score/lives chars and also a title logo with rolling colour bars.
+score/lives chars and also a title logo.
 To

 make the logo - simply edit the unused letter chars to make the shapes